 What products or services do customers prefer buying from your rival?
 Providing high-quality products or offering better services are the top ways businesses use to compete effectively.

 4. Outline the Strengths and Weaknesses of Each Competitor

 By now, you’ve conducted ample research on your competition.
 The strengths and weaknesses will act as an analysis or summary of the hours of research.
 Create a worksheet and list the strengths as well as weaknesses of your competitors’ business.

-In like manner, the competitor’s weaknesses should present an opportunity not only to learn but also exploit so you can gain a competitive edge.
+Similarly, the competitor’s weaknesses should present an opportunity not only to learn but also exploit them, and gain a competitive edge.

 While focusing on your current competition, don’t forget to watch out for new rivals especially if you’re in a relatively easy industry to break into.
 Make sure you close all the loopholes your competitors might exploit.

 Additionally, think about how your industry could be disrupted by new players or emerging technologies.
 Think about the rise of new players like Tesla in the automotive industry, and all of the legacy brands which failed to see this coming.